 Undergraduate students in dentistry ($16,910) paid the highest average undergraduate fees in 2012/2013, as was the case for the previous years.
 They were followed by students in medicine ($11,891) and pharmacy ($10,297).

 No wonder Dentists are so stressed.
-As for Doctors, well at least when they graduate they can pay things off faster with all the bonuses communities are offering for them to move to their area.
+As for Doctors, at least when they graduate, they can pay things off faster.
+This is due to all the bonuses communities offer to entice them to move to their area.

-You already have a degree, but are thinking that maybe an MBA will help you get ahead?
+You already have a degree, but are you considering an MBA to help you get ahead?

 At the graduate level, the most expensive programs remained the executive master of business administration (MBA) with tuition fees of $38,508, and the regular MBA program, at $23,757.